englercj/playground/README.md

-# PIXI Playground
+# PixiJS Playground

-The playground application is a server and client that allow you to create, view, save, and share small Pixi demos.
+The playground application is a server and client that allow you to create, view, save, and share small PixiJS demos.

 - Client code is in the [client folder][cf].
 - Server code is in the [server folder][sf].